e-picas/markdown-extended/docs/MANPAGE.md

 :   Use the simple default configuration file defined by the `MarkdownExtended::SIMPLE_CONFIGFILE`
     constant ; this is a preset to treat contents coming from input fields.

-A special '--debug' option can be used during development ; it enables the `$debug` flag of the PHP `\MarkdownExtended\CommandLine` namespace objects.
+A special '-x | --debug' option can be used during development ; it enables the `$debug` flag of the PHP `\\MarkdownExtended\\CommandLine` namespace objects.

+Use option '--man' to re-generate this manpage if possible.

 ## MESSAGES